 Distance: 30-100 miles (as well as shorter rides around town)

 Visit over Labor Day weekend and get in on Bike Fest, an annual celebration of cycling in La Crosse that highlights the amazing cycling community.
-It all starts in the heart of downtown in Cameron Park, and is free to the public.
+It all starts in the heart of downtown La Crosse on the edge of the Mighty Mississippi in Riverside Park.

-Sign up (and pay for) a premium registration and get a T-shirt, free food and drinks, and admission to the Saturday night party.
+Sign up (and pay for) a premium registration and get a T-shirt, free food and drinks, and admission to the Pearl Street Brewery End of Tour Party.

 Even if you can’t make it for Bike Fest, Bicycle La Crosse has a variety of maps, self-guided routes, and information about where to ride in the area.
 Another option is to choose your own adventure around town.
 According to Longhurst, who has lived in La Crosse for nine years now, “that Driftless geography means that the city is compressed into a small, flat river town, with just two miles of space between the bluffs and the Mississippi River.
 You don’t even need a geared bike; just any beach cruiser or single speed will do for riding in town.”